September brings back-to-school season and summer’s end, but there are plenty of unusual things to celebrate this month.

-Celebrate Labor Day by honoring the labor of the construction workers and engineers who built the world’s modern architectural wonders.
+After Labor Day, you can honor the construction workers and engineers who built the world’s modern architectural wonders.
 One European real estate data company defines a skyscraper as at least 330 feet, while in the United States a building starts to qualify around 500 feet.
 But, really, any building that towers above its skyline can count if you’re looking to do some gazing in your hometown.
-If you want to take this holiday international, the tallest building in the world is actually the Burj Khalifa in Dubai - standing at a staggering 2,723 feet.

 You may have observed this holiday a little early on Labor Day, but go ahead and indulge those residual gluttonous impulses because this holiday gives you the green light.
 That leftover pie isn’t going to eat itself, so really, it’s the least you can do.

 Founder Marian McQuade wanted to set aside a special day not only for the lonely elderly, but also to encourage grandchildren to “tap the wisdom and heritage their grandparents provide.”
 President Jimmy Carter was so on board with this initiative, he made the first Sunday after Labor Day an official national holiday to honor grandmas and grandpas across the country.
-To this day, the President continues to get in on the action - here’s Barack Obama’s official proclamation from last year.
-If he can make time, then you definitely have no excuse!
+To this day, the President continues to get in on the action - here’s Barack Obama’s official proclamation from 2011.

 The TV Dinner was first introduced to consumers in the United States by C.A.
 Swanson & Sons in the early 1950s.
 This pre-packaged, frozen meal would not only provide you a whole dinner with the slight flick of an oven -- it was also designed for ease of consumption while parked in front of a television screen.
 Take a stroll down your local supermarket’s frozen food aisle to truly appreciate all the TV Dinner has done for our food options.